kipolovnikov/loop-density-hic/README.md

 ├── data/
 │ ├── full_logder_x_.pickle # Mids (genomic distances)
 │ ├── full_logder_y_.pickle # Log-derivatives (smoothed slopes of log P(s))
-│ ├── ... # Main datasets used in the paper
+│ ├── ... # Main datasets used in the paper & optimal parameters
-│ └── data_table_info.xlsx # The descriptive table of the datasets & the inferred parameters for each data │
+│ └── data_table_info.xlsx # The descriptive table of the datasets and the inferred parameters for each data │
 ├── data/data_fig4
 │ ├── full_logder_x_.pickle # Mids (genomic distances)
 │ ├── full_logder_y_.pickle # Log-derivatives (smoothed slopes of log P(s))
-│ └── ... # The datasets used for Fig. 4A and Fig. 4B
+│ └── ... # The datasets used for Fig. 4 and Fig. S4
 │
 ├── notebooks/
-│ ├── fig2A_logders.ipynb # Reproduces Fig. 2A (experimental log-derivatives)
+│ ├── fig2A_logders_git.ipynb # Reproduces Fig. 2A (experimental log-derivatives)
-│ ├── fig4A_RAD21_degron_mESC.ipynb.ipynb # Reproduces Fig. 4A (partial RAD21 degradation)
+│ ├── fig4A,S4A_RAD21_NIPBL_degron_git.ipynb # Reproduces Figs. 4A,S4A (partial RAD21 and NIPBL degradation)
-│ ├── fig4B_protocol_variation_ESC.ipynb # Reproduces Fig. 4B (protocol change)
+│ ├── fig4B,S4B_protocol_variation_git.ipynb # Reproduces Figs. 4B,S4B (protocol effects for HFF & hESC cells)
-│ ├── fig5A_fountain.ipynb # Reproduces Fig. 5A (fountain diagram)
+│ ├── fig5A_fountain_git.ipynb # Reproduces Fig. 5A (fountain diagram)
-│ ├── fig5A_fountain_aux.ipynb # Additional script with inferred parameters for Fig. 5A
+│ ├── fig5A_fountain_aux_git.ipynb # Extra notebook with the parameter inference for data in Fig. 5A
-│ └── infer_params.ipynb # Example: fit model to Hi-C scaling or log-derivative
+│ └── infer_params.ipynb # Example notebook: fit the model to a given Hi-C scaling or log-derivative │
-│
 ├── notebooks/src/
-│ ├── infer_density.py # Helper functions for fitting T and v₀
-│ ├── utils.py # Helper functions to fit the data to the theoretical curves
+│ ├── utils.py # Helper fitting functions used in notebooks
 | └── data_load.py # Helper functions to load the data
+│
+├── src/
+│ ├── infer_density.py # Scripts to fit a user scaling from the CLI
+│ ├── Cutoff_Full_Theory_shared.nb # a WM notebook with the full theory
 │
 │
 ├── LICENSE